When to Say “No” or “Not Now”

 The Buddha said: "What the assistant said is right in this case because when one watches after oneself, one watches after others."

-This story had a profound effect on how I approached the dean of student's job.
+This story had a profound effect on how I approached this new dean of student's job.
 I realized that to do my best for the students, I had to watch after myself, even if it sometimes meant saying "no" or "not now."
 And so, I began the work that continues to this day of mindfully assessing whether what I'm about to say or do is not just true, kind, and helpful to others but is true, kind, and helpful to myself.

 © 2011 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books: